MicrosoftDocs/fabric-docs/docs/data-science/tutorial-data-science-train-models.md

 ---
-title: Data science tutorial - train and register machine learning models
+title: "Tutorial: Train and register machine learning models"
-description: In this fourth part of the tutorial series, learn how to train machine learning models to predict the total ride duration of taxi trips, and then register the trained models. ms.reviewer: sgilley ms.author: amjafari
+description: In this third part of the tutorial series, learn how to train machine learning models to predict the total ride duration of taxi trips, and then register the trained models. ms.reviewer: sgilley ms.author: amjafari
 author: amhjf